azizka/biomes/README.md

-# biomes: User-Friendly Species-to-Biome Classification v0.9
+# biomes: 31 biome layers and utilities to use them in biogeographic research v0.9
 **biomes** provides raster layers of 31 commonly used biome definitions (from Fischer et al, 2022) at 10 x10 km resolution globally.
 Furthermore contains convenience functions for biogeographic analyses, classifying user-provided species occurrences and species into these biomes and visualize.